 How to Feed Raw Dog Food

-These helpful tips and best practices can ensure that you are feeding appropriately and that your dog will thrive on its new raw diet.
+These helpful tips and best practices can ensure that you are raw feeding dogs appropriately and that your dog will thrive on its new raw diet.

-Raw dog food is an all-life stage food, meaning that it is generally suitable for all breeds and life stages, but that doesn’t mean that every formula is perfectly balanced for your dog.
+Raw dog food is usually an all-life stage dog diet, meaning that it is generally suitable for all breeds and all life stages, from a young puppy or adult dog all the way up to a senior dog, but that doesn’t mean that every formula is perfectly balanced for your dog.

 Are you ready to switch your dog to a raw diet?
 Enter your dog's weight and pick the most appropriate lifestage to find out how much raw dog food your pooch is going to need.